Bergman Complexes of Lattice Path Matroids: Introduction

 \section{Introduction}

-The term {\em Bergman fan} has come to denote the polyhedral fan given as the logarithmic limit set of a complex algebraic subvariety $V$ of $\mathbb C^n$ and first introduced by George M. Bergman in \cite{BE71}.
-Sturmfels \cite{STU02} made the key observation that, if $V$ is defined by linear equations, its Bergman fan can be constructed from the {\em matroid} associated to $V$.
-As Sturmfels' construction can be carried out also for nonrepresentable matroids, we get a Bergman fan associated to every matroid $M$.
-There is no loss of information in considering, instead of the whole fan, just its intersection with the unit sphere: the resulting spherical complex $\Gamma_M$ is called the {\em Bergman complex } of the given matroid $M$ (see Section \ref{sec:bergmandef} for the precise definitions).

-The homotopy type of the complex $\Gamma_M$ coincides with that of the order complex of $\LL(M)$, the lattice of flats of $M$: this has been established by Ardila and Klivans \cite{AK}, who proved that in fact the order complex of $\LL(M)$ subdivides $\Gamma_M$.
+The term {\em Bergman fan} has come to denote the polyhedral fan given as the logarithmic limit set of a complex algebraic subvariety $V$ of $\mathbb C^n$.
+Logarithmic limit sets were first introduced by George M.\ Bergman in \cite{BE71}, and their fan structure was described by Bieri and Groves \cite{BiGr}.
+Sturmfels \cite{STU02} made the key observation that, if $V$ is defined by linear equations, its Bergman fan can be constructed from the {matroid} associated to $V$.
+In this case, the Bergman fan is the tropicalization of the complement variety of the hyperplane arrangement determined in $V$ by the intersection of the standard coordinate hyperplanes of $\mathbb C^n$.
+This leads to the very important role played by Bergman fans in tropical geometry (we point the interested reader to the book \cite{McSt} for more on this subject).
+As Sturmfels' construction can be carried out also for nonrepresentable matroids, we get a Bergman fan -- indeed, a tropical variety -- associated to every matroid $M$.
+There is no loss of information in considering, instead of the whole fan, just its intersection with the unit sphere: the resulting spherical complex $\Gamma_M$ is called the {\em Bergman complex} of the given matroid $M$ (see Section \ref{sec:bergmandef} for the precise definitions).
+The homotopy type of the complex $\Gamma_M$ coincides with that of the order complex of $\LL(M)$, the lattice of flats of $M$ (see Section \ref{def:matroidS}).
+This has been established by Ardila and Klivans \cite{AK}, who proved that in fact the order complex of $\LL(M)$ subdivides $\Gamma_M$.
 This raises the question of the polyhedral structure of $\Gamma_M$.
 Here, progress was made by Feichtner and Sturmfels \cite{FS04}, who proved that $\Gamma_M$ is subdivided by the nested set complex of $M$, a much coarser (simplicial) complex than the order complex of $\LL(M)$.
 As an additional improvement, the second author \cite{Dl11} described a decomposition of the matroid types (see Section \ref{def:matroidpoly}) associated to faces of the Bergman complex into connected direct summands.
+Recently, Rinc\'on \cite{Rincon} found and implemented an algorithm to efficiently compute a certain simplicial subdivision of the nested set complex, called cyclic Bergman complex.